holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/02_bayesian_theory/lesson_plan.md

     - What games have we played?
     - How did we make them bayesian?
     - Probability tree diagrams
-- Markov models
-    - Markov models look a heck of a lot like probability tree diagrams
 - Independent events
     - Draw probability trees
         - Two coin flips